Economics Is Best Defined As The Study Of

 Macroeconomics: The Big Picture

 Macroeconomics, on the other hand, examines the economy as a whole.
-It focuses on aggregate variables such as gross domestic product (GDP), inflation, unemployment, and economic growth.
+Worth adding: it focuses on aggregate variables such as gross domestic product (GDP), inflation, unemployment, and economic growth.
 Macroeconomists seek to understand the forces that drive these variables and to develop policies that can promote economic stability and prosperity.
-Key topics in macroeconomics include:

 The Interconnectedness